-This story personally happened to my daughters and I in a craft store recently.
+This story of an encounter with a pedophile personally happened to my daughters and me in a craft store recently.

 My ten-year-old daughter ran off to the coloring aisle and I noticed a man in his 40s turn his whole body and stare at her.
 I immediately ran after her and I watched where the man’s hands were.